sveawebpay/java-integration/index.md

 Most service requests are synchronous and return a response immediately.
 For asynchronous hosted service payment requests, the customer will be redirected to i.e. the selected card payment provider or bank, and you will get a callback to a return url, where where you receive and parse the response.

 ### Package structure
-TheThe package is roughly organised as around the underlying Svea web- admin and hosted services, along with the integration package order builder abstraction class.
+The package is roughly organised as around the underlying Svea web-, admin- and hosted services, along with the integration package order builder abstraction class.

 <!---
 the above section 1.x text is taken from the WebPay/WebPayAdmin class docblock